MachineLemonade/docs/v0.8/customizing-your-image.md

 slug: "customizing-your-image"
 ---

-### Customizing your Docker image
+### Customizing your Docker Image

-Now that you've started running Airflow with the Astro CLI, there will be some docker images running on your machine with their own mounted volumes.
-When going through this doc, keep in mind that the astro CLI is built on top of Docker Compose.
+Now that you've started running Airflow with the Astro CLI, there will be some Docker images running on your machine with their own mounted volumes.

+When going through this doc, keep in mind that the Astro CLI is built on top of Docker Compose.

 ```
 docker ps